dutchcookies/getdata-007/CodeBook.md

 The script combines the "y" activities dataset with "subjects" and "X" (mean and standard deviation) of original measured smartphone values.
 Activity numbers are replaced with descriptive activity names from "UCI HAR Dataset/activity_labels.txt".
+Finally, all of these measurements are averaged for each activity and subject.

 Output columns are as follows.

 - activity
     - Activity Name